 Boston Calling Music Festival

 Often touted as one of the best music festivals in the country, Boston Calling is a treasure trove of diverse talent and sounds.
-The lineup is incredibly extensive, but has included artists like Sia, Disclosure, Robyn, Sufjan Stevens, Haim, Miike Snow, Janelle Monáe, City and Colour, Courtney Barnett, and Elle King, to name a few.
+The lineup for 2017 was incredibly extensive, including artists like Sia, Disclosure, Robyn, Sufjan Stevens, Haim, Miike Snow, Janelle Monáe, City and Colour, Courtney Barnett, and Elle King, to name a few.

 Where to Stay